CALICAWESOME/COMP-3475-Scheduling-Sim/README.md

 ```

 ## Future endeavors
 I'd like to port the UI for this to ncurses.
-Right now it's just a big bunch of print statements with a `system("clear")` in between each refresh which is _disgusting_ to even think about.
+Right now it's just a big bunch of print statements with a `system("clear")` in between each refresh which is pretty freaking nasty.